cloud-gov/cg-site/content/docs/ops/runbook/rotating-kubernetes.md

 Rotating Consul certificates breaks the communication between the Consul proxy jobs on the Kubernetes `master` and `minion` VMs and the internal Kubernetes DNS pods.
 Fix Kubernetes DNS resolution with the following command.
+Connect to a `master` or `minion` VM to run the command.

 ```sh
 kubectl get pods --namespace kube-system | grep kube-dns | awk '{ print $1 }' | xargs kubectl delete pods --namespace kube-system
 ```

+## Restarting the proxy job in the BOSH VMs

 Restart the proxy job in the `master` and `minion` Kubernetes BOSH deployment with the following commands.
+Connect to the appropriate BOSH Director with [the shared `cg-script` Jumpbox script](https://github.com/18F/cg-scripts/blob/master/jumpbox).

 ```sh
 bosh ssh -d kubernetes master -c "sudo /var/vcap/bosh/bin/monit restart proxy"
 bosh ssh -d kubernetes minion -c "sudo /var/vcap/bosh/bin/monit restart proxy"
 ```